Sunset Park is about to become a very fashionable neighborhood.

-The New York City Economic Development Corporation is spending $3.5 million to build out an entire floor of the privately-owned Liberty View Industrial Plaza to create a fashion incubator and workforce development center, officials announced Dec.
+The city’s Economic Development Corporation is spending $3.5 million to build out an entire floor of the privately owned Liberty View Industrial Plaza to create a fashion incubator and workforce development center, officials announced on Dec.
 4.

-Private-sector organization Manufacture New York will operate the hub, which city officials say will eventually provide 300 new jobs in 20–30 businesses.
-A top official said the city chose the neighborhood not just because of its building stock — but also for its cachet.
+The private group Manufacture New York will operate the hub, which city officials say will eventually provide 300 new jobs in 20–30 businesses.
+A top official said the city chose the neighborhood not just because of its building stock, but also for its cachet.

-The head of a local community organization said the proposal sounds good, but she fears accelerated gentrification may render the neighborhood a fashion victim.
+The head of a local community organization said the proposal sounds good, but she fears rising rents may render the neighborhood a fashion victim.

 Glen said the hub is meant to lift up the surrounding community.

 “We want to make sure the folks in Sunset Park are included,” she said.
 “These are quality jobs, so we’re going to invest in the skills necessary for people to be in this industry.”